 Wood adds warmth to kitchen space and often specified for homeowners attracted to a transitional motif.
 Wood also serves nicely as a cutting block insert in an island or other countertops to help provide a contrasting accent to space.
 Lighter wood stains work better in more casual settings while darker stains help to achieve a more formal look and feel.

 What color countertops would work best in your new kitchen?
-Please give us a call at (303) 300-4400 in Denver or (303) 688-8279 in Castle Rock or visit either of our showrooms and let us show you how to pick the best finish for your new kitchen.
+Please give us a call or visit one of our Colorado showrooms and let us show you how to pick the best finish for your new kitchen.